bbhardin/HackEurope26/README.md

-<<<<<<< HEAD
 # Kuna — AI Order Agent for Food & Beverage Wholesalers

 > *Built at HackEurope 2026 in 30 hours.*

-**Kuna** places an AI agent inside your wholesaler's WhatsApp.
+**Kuna** is your wholesale AI agent to connect with customers using the channels they prefer.
 It reads every customer order, structures it instantly, and holds it for your one-click approval.
 No new tools for your customers.
 No behaviour change.
 Just faster, smarter order processing.

 ---